dfrance2010/dfrance2010.github.io/README.md

 3. Databases
 <br>

-I chose to do all three enhancements on the same artifact – a dashboard for the fictional company, Grazioso Salvare, that allows their team members to interact with the Austin Animal Shelter database.
+I chose to do all three enhancements on the same artifact – a dashboard for the fictional company Grazioso Salvare that allows their team members to interact with the Austin Animal Shelter database.
 This database holds information on a variety of animals in their system.
-At the top of the page, you will see the code files pre and post-enhancements.
-This is followed by a code review prior to starting the work, then the details for each enhancement.
-For each enhancement, I will go over what changes I made and how those changes helped me meet the following course outcomes:
+In the next section, you will see the code files pre and post-enhancements.
+This is followed by a code review conducted prior to starting the work, including details for each enhancement.
+For each of the three categories, I will go over what changes I made and how those changes helped me meet the following course outcomes:
 <br>

 1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science